Resources

 Recently there has been a significant uptake of solar developers retrofitting a BESS to maximise the value of their asset.
 However, combining the two assets behind one point of connection creates contractual complexity.

-In response, hybrid asset developers areleveraging various contracting tools that allow them to better manage the revenue opportunity and manage risk.
+In response, hybrid asset developers are leveraging various contracting tools that allow them to better manage the revenue opportunity and manage risk.

 The CORE Markets team works with renewable energy project developers to deliver high impact project go-to-market services.
-Get in touch to see how we can help.

 Tags